vindolin/https_relay/README.md

 -d "chat_id=XXXXXXXXX&text=Alarm!" --header "X-Relay-Target: api.telegram.org"
 ```

+Just replace the original host:port with the address of the relay and provide the target host in the X-Relay-Target header.

 Or if you can't add the X-Relay-Target header, you can start the relay with a default target host this way:

 ```bash